timkinnane/hubot-rocketchat-welcome/README.md

 # hubot-rocketchat-welcome
 [![NPM version][npm-image]][npm-url]

-Script to welcome new users via a DM from hubot
+Hubot script to welcome new users to Rocket.Chat or a Rocket.Chat room (via a DM as default)

 See [`src/rocketchat-welcome.coffee`](src/rocketchat-welcome.coffee) for full documentation.